Swedish Lapphund

 Health & Care

-Although the coat of the Swedish Lapphund is as luxuriant as it is imposing, its grooming is not laborious.
-The coat is very dense and provides perfect protection from the elements.
-The firm structure of the top coat is dirt repellent.
-Therefore, it is sufficient if the Swedish Lapphund is brushed from time to time to remove coarse dirt or sticks.
+Although the coat of the Swedish Lapphund is as luxuriant as it is imposing, it is not difficult to groom.
+The coat is very dense and offers excellent protection against the weather.
+The firm structure of the top coat is dirt-repellent.
+It is therefore sufficient to brush the Swedish Lapphund from time to time to remove coarse dirt or sticks.

-Only during the change of coat daily brushing is necessary.
-Dog shampoo should be used very sparingly with this dog.
-He should therefore be bathed only in the absolute exception.
-Also a haircut is normally not necessary.
-As with any other dog, his claws need to be checked regularly and trimmed if necessary.
+As with any dog, the claws must be checked regularly and trimmed if necessary.
 The ears should also be cleaned from time to time to avoid infections.

 Suitable accessories

-Special emphasis should be placed on accessories for education and employment with the Swedish Lapphund.
-The active working dog must be well trained and responds to all types of activity.
+Particular attention should be paid to training and activity accessories for the Swedish Lapphund.
+The active working dog needs to be well trained and responds to any kind of activity.
 Clicker training is a good option here.
-But also agility, intelligence games or obedience training are fantastic options.
+But agility, intelligence games or obedience training are also fantastic options.

 Swedish Lapphund history